-These exercises are done as soon as pain allows.
-In some cases, within a day or so of injury after the acute stage.
+Depending on your injury, these exercises are done as soon as pain allows.
+In some cases, this may be within a day or so of injury after the acute stage has passed.

 Isometric quad exercises aim to strengthen the quads by contracting the muscle, with no, or very little movement of the knee joint.
 The athlete can be sitting or supine depending on the degree of injury.
 Being seated increases the difficulty.

 - Keeping the uninvolved knee in place, the athlete tightens the involved knee pushing it into the table.

 - To position the knee in partial flexion the athlete places a towel or roll under the knee.

 - The knee is straightened (keeping the other knee flexed) and held in full extension.